-This is a short-term measure and does not mean students are qualified online or telephone counsellors once the pandemic has ended.
+This is a short-term measure and does not mean students are qualified online or phone counsellors once the pandemic has ended.
 Full training covers all the evidence-based telephone and e-counselling competence framework, is typically undertaken post-qualifying and includes some assessment of competence to work in this way.
-It's anticipated trainees will need further CPD or training post-qualifying to be able to work ethically as a telephone or online counsellor.
+It's anticipated trainees will need further CPD or training post-qualifying to be able to work ethically as an online or phone counsellor.

-Offering online or telephone therapy to children and young people while in training
+Offering online or phone therapy to children and young people while in training

-There is more flexibility for placement hours with the 16-18 age group, providing students have:
+There is more flexibility for placement hours with the 16 to 18 age group, providing students have: